Suppresses your immune system to keep your body from rejecting an organ transplant.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines and foods will affect how tacrolimus works.
-Make sure your doctor knows if you are also using cyclosporine, mycophenolic acid, sirolimus, medicine for high blood pressure (such as benazepril, diltiazem, enalapril, nicardipine, nifedipine, verapamil), or an antacid that contains magnesium or aluminum.
+Tell your doctor if you are using bromocriptine, cyclosporine, danazol, birth control pills, ethinyl estradiol, methylprednisolone, metoclopramide, mycophenolic acid, nefazodone, sirolimus, medicine for high blood pressure (such as benazepril, candesartan, diltiazem, enalapril, lisinopril, losartan, nicardipine, nifedipine, olmesartan, valsartan, verapamil), stomach medicine (such as cimetidine, lansoprazole, omeprazole), or an antacid that contains magnesium or aluminum.

-- Make sure your doctor knows if you are also using St John's wort, amiodarone, medicine to treat seizures (such as carbamazepine, phenobarbital, phenytoin), or a diuretic (water pill, such as spironolactone, triamterene).
+- Tell your doctor if you are using St John's wort, amiodarone, cisplatin, ganciclovir, medicine to treat seizures (such as carbamazepine, phenobarbital, phenytoin), or a diuretic (water pill, such as spironolactone, triamterene).

-- Also tell your doctor about any medicine you take to treat an infection.
-This include medicine to treat bacterial infections (such as chloramphenicol, clarithromycin, erythromycin, rifabutin, rifampin, troleandomycin), hepatitis C infection (such as boceprevir, telaprevir), HIV/AIDS (such as atazanavir, darunavir, lopinavir, nelfinavir, ritonavir), or fungus infections (such as caspofungin, clotrimazole, fluconazole, itraconazole, ketoconazole, posaconazole, voriconazole).
+- Tell your doctor about any medicine you take to treat an infection.
+This includes medicine to treat bacterial infections (such as amikacin, chloramphenicol, clarithromycin, erythromycin, gentamicin, rifabutin, rifampin, streptomycin, troleandomycin), hepatitis C infection (such as boceprevir, telaprevir), HIV/AIDS (such as atazanavir, darunavir, indinavir, lopinavir, nelfinavir, ritonavir, tenofovir), or fungus infections (such as amphotericin B, caspofungin, clotrimazole, fluconazole, itraconazole, ketoconazole, posaconazole, voriconazole).

 - Do not eat grapefruit or drink grapefruit juice while you are using this medicine.